Coronavirus - how will this affect my pension or investments?

 Since the coronavirus outbreak, stock markets have fallen considerably and are likely to remain volatile for a while.
 You may therefore be wondering if you should bring forward a decision to do something with your pension.

-Please note that the following information relates to pensions held in defined contribution arrangements.
-If your pension is held in a defined benefit arrangement, then any investment risk is borne by the sponsoring employer.
+Please note that the following information relates defined contribution pensions.
+If you have a defined benefit pension, then any investment risk is borne by the employer.
 The state pension is unaffected by fluctuations to the stock market.

-If you’re currently paying into a workplace pension and have several years before you’re planning to draw on your pension, then there is time for your pot to achieve growth over the long term and recover from fluctuations in the stock market that occur in the short to medium-term.
-Historically, big stock market crashes usually recover in the following years.
+Pensions are long term investments, and although not guaranteed, values can go up over time.
+If you have several years before you're planning to draw on your pension, then there could still be time for your pot to recover from fluctuations in the stock market that occur in the short to medium-term.

 Talk to us

-The most important thing is not to panic and make rushed decisions without knowing the facts and talking to someone who can help.
+The most important thing is not to panic and make rushed decisions before talking to someone who can help and taking independent guidance or advice.
+There are a number of options to access independent guidance and advice.

 Firstly, you could talk to us here at the Pensions Advisory Service to discuss your situation further.
 Please click here for more information on how you can contact us.

-Secondly, if you are aged 55 or over and considering drawing your pension, then you may wish to have a Pension Wise guidance session to fully understand your options.
+Secondly, if you're aged 55 or over and considering drawing your pension, then you may wish to have a Pension Wise guidance session to fully understand your options (these are available to anyone over the age of 50).
 Please click here for more details of the Pension Wise service and details of how to book an appointment.

-Alternatively, if you are looking for specific advice on which option, product and provider you should choose then you can always take regulated financial advice.
+Alternatively, if you're looking for specific advice on which option, product and provider you should choose then you can always take regulated financial advice.
 Please click here for more information on choosing a regulated financial adviser.

 Money guidance experts at the Money Advice Service are also available to talk you through any money problem, however big or small.
 You can contact them by phone, online or WhatsApp for free and confidential help.
 Please click here for further information.